Checklist for HVAC change-out template

-HVAC companies use an installation checklist to ensure that nothing gets missed during the install.
+HVAC companies use an installation checklist during an HVAC change-out to ensure that nothing gets missed.
 You may have one massive checklist for all installs or specific checklists for different types of equipment.
 The checklist can be expanded to include (or complement) startup items used at the beginning of the season to make sure the equipment is still running correctly or a general maintenance checklist used for quarterly checkups.

 In general, checklists keep your team’s workflow consistent and can help encourage adherence to company policies.
 They can also save you the expense of callbacks from missed steps or equipment flaws.

 It can also be used to encourage customer loyalty.
 Show the checklist to the customer to build confidence in the thoroughness of the work completed.
 It also gives you an opportunity to educate the customer about their equipment, energy efficiency and how to save on their gas and electric bills, and what additional work or improvements you suggest.

 Another key reason to start using checklists, especially when installing new equipment, is to have a record of what you’ve done in case questions arise later.
 Keep these records for warranty questions or disputes with customers.